7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 WHAT ARE PARALLELS?

 For example, pretend you pull a regular Mike Trout card.
 It shows him in action, with some cool design and a white border on the front, then his stats on the back.
 But then you find another Mike Trout card with the same photo of him, but the border and design are different.
-This is a parallel card, and they are often worth a decent amount more than the base sets if you decide to sell these sports cards.
+For those who know the best ways to sell sports cards, this is a jackpot.
+This slight change is the sign of a parallel card, and they are often worth a decent amount more than the base sets if you decide to sell these sports cards.

 SERIAL-NUMBERED CARDS

 Many rarer hits and parallel cards will feature a serial number, either on the front or the back.
 These indicate that this particular card was made as a limited print run.
+Collectors who are well-versed in making money on sports cards will often look for these numbers before all else.
 For example, you might pull a card with "12/50" on the front.
 This means it is the 12th out of only 50 of that particular card that was made.

 HOW TO MAKE MONEY WITH INSERTS

-Many inserts won't be worth much when you sell sports cards, at least on their own.
+Many inserts won't be worth much when you’re starting to learn how to make money with sports cards and experimenting with new packs – at least on their own.
 More "basic" insert cards can be more valuable in sets, however, so if you are purchasing cards in bulk, you may be able to make some money back once you get enough for complete sets.

-You'll need to research the trading card industry statistics for pulling particular types of inserts, but the hottest sports cards are typically rookie cards (or 1st Bowman baseball cards), memorabilia, autographs, and their parallels.
+You'll need to research the sports card industry statistics for pulling particular types of inserts and the best ways to sell those sports cards, but the hottest sports cards are typically rookie cards (or 1st Bowman baseball cards), memorabilia, autographs, and their parallels.
 Try to find some inserts in a particular year that might be worth a nice premium and figure out which types of boxes give the best chances of pulling those inserts.

 SHOPPING ONLINE

-With the advent of the internet, opportunities have exploded for picking up a wide variety of trading cards when you’re first learning how to make money selling sports cards.
+With the advent of the internet, opportunities have exploded for picking up a wide variety of sports cards.

 ELECTRONIC SPORTS CARD COLLECTING

-A very recent development, virtual trading cards have taken off with many collectors.
+Virtual sports cards are a very recent development, but they have taken off with many collectors.
 While they don't offer a physical card to hold, these "moments" are often purchased in the same way as regular cards, with packs, rare inserts, and parallels.
+Making money on virtual sports cards can be surprisingly profitable.

 As funny as it may sound, these electronic cards use blockchain technology to ensure a particular card's authenticity, making them much more valuable than simply having pictures online.

-Since this phenomenon is so brand new, there is significantly more risk involved in the digital space for those who want to sell sports cards, as it is very new and unproven how the market will react in the long-term, so it is prudent not to invest too heavily in this space unless you have a huge risk tolerance.
+Since this phenomenon is so brand new, there is significantly more risk involved in the digital space for those who treat it as the best way to sell sports cards.
+This market is very new and difficult to predict, so it is prudent not to invest too heavily in this space unless you have a huge risk tolerance.

 WHAT'S THE NEXT STEP?

-Now that you know a few things about how to make money selling sports cards, what should you do now?
+Now that you know a few things about how to make money with sports cards, what should you do now?

 You'll want to dig into the research about your particular sport or category and try to find everything about it.
 Once you think you're ready to start, dive in, and start ripping those packs open!
 You never know what you'll find.

-If you have other questions or want to purchase some cards to get started selling sports cards, contact us on our website, and we'll be happy to help you get started, no matter what your budget is!
+If you have other questions about the best ways to sell sports cards or want to purchase some cards to get started, contact us at Giant Sports Cards or visit our local card shop!
+We'll be happy to help you get started, no matter the budget.
+Unbox Your Love Of The Game™ today!